 Tap For Method

 Tap For Ingredients

 Peel and finely slice the garlic, pick and roughly chop the herbs, and finely slice the bacon.

-Put your bread on a screaming hot griddle, in the toaster or under a hot grill to toast.
+Slice the bread 2cm thick, then toast on a hot griddle, in the toaster or under a hot grill.

-When all of the mussels have opened, they’re ready.
-Transfer them to a large platter, leaving the juices behind in the pan.
-If any of the mussels have remained closed, throw those away, they’re no good.
-Lay your toasts around the edge of the platter.
+When all of the mussels have opened, they’re ready – transfer them to the platter, leaving the juices behind in the pan.
+If any of the mussels remain closed, throw them away, they’re no good.